En-Nesyri becomes top-scoring Moroccan in La Liga history as Sevilla pip Levante | Goal.com

 "Levante is a team that defends well, but we had concentration until the end, scoring that first goal that gives us the three points.”

-With 17 goals in 32 matches, En-Nesyri is the fourth top scorer in the Spanish top-flight this season, behind Luis Suarez and Karim Benzema (19 goals), Gerard Moreno (20 goals) and Lionel Messi (23 goals).
+With 17 goals in 32 matches so far, En-Nesyri is the fourth top scorer in the Spanish top-flight this season, behind Luis Suarez and Karim Benzema (19 goals), Gerard Moreno (20 goals) and Lionel Messi (23 goals).

-The 23-year-old will aim to continue his impressive run in front of goal when Sevilla host Granada for their La Liga fixture on Sunday.
+The 23-year-old will aim to continue his impressive run in front of goal and also help Sevilla extend their seven-game unbeaten streak when they host Granada at the Estadio Ramon Sanchez Pizjuan for their next La Liga fixture on Sunday.